 OBD protocol has witnessed several revisions (versions update) over the years.
 Hence OBD protocol still supports various legacy physical layers.

-Most of the modern vehicle models implement OBD II over CAN.
+Most of the modern vehicle models implement OBD2 over CAN.

 Legacy protocols are J1850 (2 variants – PWM, VPW), K-Line and ISO9141-2.
 Once communication is established in one of the medium, OBD supports query-response communication.

 Following are the hardware and software modules for OBD implementation: